ji8sw/WebEngine/README.md

 	Game.Clear();

-    Game.DrawImage(Photo, Game.Width / 2, Game.Height / 2, 400, 400);
+    Game.DrawImage(Photo, Game.Width - 100, Game.Height - 100, 200, 200);

   	Game.DrawRect(Game.Mouse.X, Game.Mouse.Y, 10, 10, "white", CursorRotation); // follows the mouse cursor, no colour specified so it defaults to Game.DrawColour
-	Game.DrawCircle(PlayerX, PlayerY, 10, "red"); // draws a red circle, 10px radius at the player position Game.DrawText("WebEngine Example", Game.Width / 2, 24); // pretty explanatory, draws text at the center top of the screen, default font size is 16 so we go down 16 and a bit
+	Game.DrawCircle(PlayerX, PlayerY, 10, "white"); // draws a red circle, 10px radius at the player position Game.DrawText("WebEngine Example", Game.Width / 2, 24, TitleGradient); // pretty explanatory, draws text at the center top of the screen, default font size is 16 so we go down 16 and a bit

   	Game.DrawText("Copyright 2077", Game.Width / 2, Game.Height - 54, "purple", CursorRotation);
 }